Superman: Earth One: Volume One

-Clark, born as Kal-El, is the son of Jor-El and Lara Lor-Van, who waited until the last minute to dispatch him so that the shockwaves would hide his escape.
-The alien armada leader, Tyrell, reveals himself to the Earth but does not reveal his identity and purpose.
-He issues an ultimatum: the Earth will be destroyed, and millions will die if someone Tyrell has been looking for does not surrender to him.
-Major Lee and the scientists agree that the person Tyrell is looking was in the crashed ship.
+Clark, born as Kal-El, is the son of Jor-El and Lara Lor-Van, who waited until the last minute to dispatch him from Krypton so that the shockwaves of the planet's destruction would hide his escape.
+Tyrell, the leader of the alien armada, reveals himself to Earth but does not reveal his identity and purpose.
+He issues an ultimatum: Earth will be destroyed if someone Tyrell has been looking for does not surrender to him.
+Lee and the scientists agree that the person Tyrell is looking was in the crashed ship.
 Clark tries to attack the aliens without revealing himself, but Jim's photographs show a human-shaped red and blue blur.
-Clark goes for help at the research company that was about to employ him, but he finds that it is corrupt.
-Tyrell notices Jim taking pictures and almost kills him until Clark, who can no longer stand by and watch, destroys a robot.
-Now aware of Clark's presence on Earth, Tyrell prepares to increase the ferocity of his attack.
+Clark goes for help at a research company that was about to employ him, but he finds that it is corrupt.
+Tyrell notices Jim taking pictures and almost kills him until Clark, who can no longer be a bystander, destroys a robot.
+Now aware of Clark's presence, Tyrell prepares to escalate his attack.
 Clark decides to wear the costume his mother made and reveals himself to the world as Superman.

-Superman starts destroying the alien armada, and Tyrell reveals himself.
-He turns out to be from the planet Dheron.
-Krypton and Dheron were bitter enemies that fought several wars, which ended when a mysterious man provided a war machine, designed to destroy Krypton's core.
+Superman starts destroying the armada, and Tyrell reveals himself.
+He turns out to be from the planet Dheron, an enemy planet of Krypton; a mysterious man provided Dheron with a war machine designed to destroy Krypton's core.
 Although Krypton was destroyed, Clark survived, and Tyrell's mission is to find and kill him.
 Tyrell proceeds to activate several war machines to destroy Earth, and hits Superman with a red solar energy beam that pins him down.
-Tyrell proves to be Superman's physical match, but leaves to make final preparations.
-Because Superman is the cause of the invasion, no one in Metropolis wants to help.
+He proves to be Superman's physical match but leaves to make final preparations.
+Because Superman is the cause of the invasion, no one in Metropolis is willing to help.
 Lois and Jim get Superman out of the energy beam, making him regain his strength.
 He and Tyrell fight again; this time Superman gains the upper hand by burning Tyrell with his heat vision.
-Superman's ship becomes fully regenerated, takes off to find him, and knocks Tyrell from behind.
+Superman's ship becomes fully regenerated, takes off to find him and knocks Tyrell from behind.
 He then enters Tyrell's spacecraft and destroys it from the inside.
 Tyrell tries to stop him but is defeated.
 The invasion is over, and Superman flies away.
-At a government base, Major Lee wonders who Superman is and what he wants, and whether his presence means more trouble for Earth.
-The general puts her in charge of researching Superman and his origin, and tells Lee to locate him.
+At a government base, Lee contemplates Superman's motives.
+She is put in charge of researching Superman and his origin.